clojure-emacs/cider/README.md

   <img src="doc/images/enlighten-on.png" />
 </p>

+To stop displaying the locals you'll have to disable `cider-enlighten-mode` and reevaluate the definitions you had instrumented previously.

 You can also trigger this on specific functions (without having to turn on the minor mode) by writing `#light` before the `(def` and reevaluating it.